Enterprise Agreement customers now have a great way to run their development and testing workloads on Azure, with numerous advantages:

 - Centralised management via the Azure Enterprise Portal

-Only active Visual Studio subscribers with standard subscriptions can use the Azure resources running within an Enterprise Dev/Test subscription, although end users can also access the application to provide feedback or perform acceptance tests.
+Only active Visual Studio subscribers with standard subscriptions can use the Azure resources running within an Enterprise Dev/Test subscription, though end users can also access the application to provide feedback or perform acceptance tests.
+You need a Visual Studio subscription for each member who needs to access an Enterprise Dev/Test subscription.
 Use of resources within this subscription is restricted to developing and testing applications, and no uptime guarantee is offered.

-All Windows and Windows Server Virtual Machines, Cloud Services, and Logic Apps, as well as App Service and HDInsight are discounted off your normal Enterprise Agreement rates.
+All Windows and Windows Server Virtual Machines, Cloud Services, App Service (basic, standard, Pv2, Pv3), Logic Apps and HDInsight are discounted off your normal Enterprise Agreement rates.
 The Dev/Test rate on these services is equal to the rate for a Linux virtual machine of the same size and type.
 For example:

 - A Windows Server/Medium (A2)/Basic Instance virtual machine is billed at the Linux/Medium (A2)/Basic Instance virtual machine rate